1minute99/1minute99/README.md

 # Hi there 👋!
 I'm Wonmin Kim.

-I'm a senior data science student at Arizona State University with internship experience in data analysis and engineering.
-My professional interests are handling complex data such as images, time series, and natural language.

 ### 🚀 Key Projects

 |📈 Project Name |💻 Tech Stack |💡 Keywords |